 You are here

-- Ipecacuanha: Your sever, constant nausea is not even relieved by vomiting.
+- Ipecacuanha: Your severe, constant nausea is not even relieved by vomiting.
 You salivate profusely and may have to spit frequently.
 (Note: This remedy is homeopathically prepared and diluted Ipecacuanha and is NOT interchangeable with the common drugstore Ipecac used to induce vomiting.)

 - Nux vomica: Your nausea is strong, especially in bed on waking, but you’re unable to vomit.
 You are very hungry, but feel worse after eating, with indigestion and cramping.
 You may be irritable and oversensitive to noise and light.